citrix/terraform-provider-citrixadc/docs/resources/transformpolicylabel.md

 ## Argument Reference

 * `labelname` - (Required) Name for the policy label.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Can be changed after the URL Transformation policy label is added.
 The following requirement applies only to the Citrix ADC CLI: If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, my transform policylabel or my transform policylabel).
-* `newname` - (Optional) New name for the policy label.
-Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
-The following requirement applies only to the Citrix ADC CLI: If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, my transform policylabel or my transform policylabel).
 * `policylabeltype` - (Required) Types of transformations allowed by the policies bound to the label.
 For URL transformation, always http_req (HTTP Request).